 Also known as Lionfish, Firefish, Turkeyfish, Zebrafish.

-Found singly or in family groups hiding during the day facing inwards in crevices and under rocks of coral formations, out foraging for food at night over soft mud and sand bottoms sometimes close to freshwater discharge.
+Found singly, or in family groups, hiding during the day facing inwards in crevices, and under rocks, of coral formations, foraging for food at night over soft mud and sand bottoms, sometimes close to freshwater discharge.